 He is looking at you.

-“I will call security if you don’t take your stupid self out of here right now.”
+“I will call security if you don’t take yourself out of here right now.”
+Your resolve surprises you.

-Your calm surprises you.
-His face is blank, eyes narrowing.
+His face is blank.
+Eyes narrow.
 “Is this a joke or something?”

 He doesn’t know what he has done.
 He lies there, staring at you.
-Finally, he gets up and picks his shirt and walks out.
+He gets up and picks his shirt and walks out.

-YOU DESCEND BACK INTO ANARCHY, into cloying restlessness.
+YOU DESCEND BACK INTO anarchy, into cloying restlessness.
 Twice you almost call him, but each time, after you masturbate, your senses return and you’re grateful you didn’t call.
-Then you want to call again, to convince yourself that you aren’t that emotionally ruthless person.
+Then you want to call again, to convince yourself that you aren’t this person.
 Then you think of what he did, his ignorance of what he did.
 Finally, the shame crawls up to you, the acknowledgement: you really have changed.
+What you embraced as a ruthless sating of lust did not come alone: it came coldening all of you.
 You’re no longer the person you used to know.

 Hidden under your hood and behind glasses, you visit random night clubs.
 Once, in a bathroom, Phyno and Olamide and Lil Kesh’s “Ladi” rattling in the background, you are standing before the mirror when you hear someone behind you.
 A man in a sleeveless fur jacket, hair dyed golden.
 When you feel his palms on your hips, the hairs on your body stand erect.
 You’re stunned.
-You’ve half-known, are almost certain, and yet you’re stunned.
-Thrilled at his boldness, you allow his palms to creep down your thighs, allow him press his body to your back, his erection solid.
+You’ve half-known since you saw him drinking at the bar, are almost certain, and yet you’re stunned.
+Thrilled at his boldness, you allow his palms to creep down your jeans thighs, allow him press his body to your back, his erection solid.
 And then you turn away.
 “I’m sorry,” you mumble.

 “Wetin happen na?” he asks.

-One evening, after your driver goes past CKC, you say, “Slow down,” and you switch on the phone with your old number and scroll through your contacts there, a small tremor in your heart.
-Finally, you see his number and dial it.
+One evening, after your driver goes past CKC, you say, “Slow down,” and you switch on the phone with your old number and scroll through your contacts there, a tiny tremor in your heart.
+You find his number and dial it.

 “Jude, stop, please,” you tell your driver, and you get down for fresh air.
 You lean against the car and try again.
 Still no answer.
 You try again.
-Finally, he picks up.
+He picks.

 “Zu-gini?
 Who?” came a female voice.
 A fruity voice.
 “Onye na-ekwu?”

 “O Zuby.
 Azubuike.”
 You pause.
+You have never lied about your name before.
 “Can I speak to the owner of this line, Dr. Uzodinma?”